eledaveri/DLALabs/Lab1/readme.md

 The training pipeline is implemented in **PyTorch** and includes support for early stopping, learning rate scheduling, and experiment logging (via **Weights & Biases**).

 **Core components:**
+This combination is the one that provides the best results, the various attempts are logged on wandb.
 - **Loss function:** Cross-Entropy Loss for classification.
 - **Optimizers:**
   - **MLPs:** Adam